Skip to content

 Information

 Since 1.22, this type of Secret is no longer used to mount credentials into Pods, and obtaining tokens via the TokenRequest API is recommended instead of using service account token Secret objects.
 Tokens obtained from the TokenRequest API are more secure than ones stored in Secret objects, because they have a bounded lifetime and are not readable by other API clients.
 You can use the kubectl create token command to obtain a token from the TokenRequest API.
-For example: kubectl create token skooner-sa.
+For example: kubectl create token skooner-sa, where skooner-sa is service account name.

 • Find the secret that was created to hold the token for the SA